thaysribeiros/My_SQLite/README.md

 # My_SQLite
-A simplified version of the real SQLite with a command line interface (CLI).
+A simplified version of the real SQLite with a command-line interface (CLI).
-Project developed by me and Tapabrata during our Full Stack Development Program at Qwasar Silicon Valley.
+Project developed by me and my colleague Tapabrata during our Full Stack Development Program at Qwasar Silicon Valley.

 ## Description